 I’m not always ill.
 I’m not always anxious or depressed.
 In fact most of the time I’m happy.
 I enjoy my life.
-I manage to work, run a home, look after my family and have a social life.
-My social life has taken a nose dive of late, but I hope that will rectify itself soon.
+I manage to work, run a home, look after my family and have a reasonable social life (well not in 2020 obviously 😉).
 Like most people suffering from anxiety and depression, I have good days and bad days.

 MENOPAUSE RELATED ANXIETY & DEPRESSION

-I’ve been going through the menopause for a few years now, and it has brought with it more anxiety and depression.
+I had been going through the menopause for a few years, and it had brought more anxiety and depression with it.

-I worry about silly things and although I know they are silly I cannot control the feelings.
-I know I overreact to things.
-I overthink situations that may or may not have even happened.
+I would worry about silly things and although I knew they were silly, I could not control the feelings.
+I knew I overreacted to things.
+I would overthink situations that may or may not have even happened.

-I find it hard to cope in certain situations, and social anxiety has become a problem for me too.
-I no longer feel that I “fit” anywhere.
-I have lost any little confidence that I once had in those scenarios.
+I found it hard to cope in certain situations, and social anxiety had become a big problem for me too.
+I no longer felt that I “fit” in anywhere.
+I lost what little confidence I had in those scenarios.

-I feel drained.
-I often have no energy.
-I have lost interest in things that used to excite me.
-But I’m ok!
-These are all things that are on the inside.
-We are all quite good at putting on a big smile and getting on with it, aren’t we?
+I felt drained.
+I often had no energy.
+I lost interest in things that used to excite me.
+But I was “fine”!
+I mean, these were all things that were on the inside, and I was pretty good at putting on a big smile and getting on with it!

 WORKING WITH MENOPAUSE RELATED ANXIETY & DEPRESSION

-I work a few different jobs, mostly for myself, as I like the variety and I like being my own boss.
-As well as my self-employed status, I have also been working part-time in a school for 20 years as a Learning Support Assistant to mainstream students and children with special educational needs.
+I worked a few different jobs, mostly for myself, as I liked the variety and I like being my own boss.
+As well as my self-employed status, I had also been working in a school for 20 years as a part-time Learning Support Assistant to mainstream students and children with special educational needs.

-Sure, it’s stressful but it’s also very rewarding.
-It’s a career that I’ve loved and one in which I was extremely confident.
+Sure, it was stressful but it was also very rewarding.
+It was a career that I’d loved and one in which I was extremely confident.
 I felt that I did a good job.

-However, during the last year or so, I’ve found my workplace to be a huge focus for my anxiety – to the extent that I was dreading going in.
-On the whole, I loved the work, the children and my colleagues, but I couldn’t shake the feeling of anxiety away.
+However, during the last year or two of my employment, my workplace became a huge focus for my anxiety – to the extent that I was dreading going in.
+On the whole, I loved the work, the children and my colleagues, but I couldn’t shake the feelings of anxiety away.

-I didn’t know if it was menopausal anxiety causing me to feel this way, or the job itself was exacerbating my anxiety.
-I wondered if I would feel better if I left this work environment, or whether I should stick it out.
+I didn’t know if it was menopausal anxiety causing me to feel that way, or the job itself was exacerbating the anxiety.
+I wondered if I would feel better if I left the work environment, or whether I should stick it out.

 If I got rid of the anxiety would I enjoy the job?
 Or would I ever get rid of the anxiety if I continued to work there?
 I felt like I was going around in circles.
 A real chicken and the egg scenario.